learningadaptivereactiverobotcontrol/book-code/README.md

 The practicals are 4 hours long sessions of programming exercises which replace lectures 5, 8 and 11 respectively.
 Practical 3 is meant to be run with Franka Emika Panda robots in the lab.

 ## *Installation*
-To run theses files, you must first download the libraries folder available [here](https://www.dropbox.com/s/5r6thx6w8wuaarb/libraries.zip?dl=0) and place it in your 'book-code' folder as shown in the diagram below.
+To run theses files, you must first download this repository from github.

-You will need a version of matlab from 2019 or higher with the following toolboxes :
+Then, You will need a version of matlab from 2019 or higher with the following toolboxes :
 - Control System
 - Curve Fitting
 - Deep Learning